 respondents who agree that video is the most effective tech-driven screening tool

-read more report details here>
+read the report for more details >

 Seen in that context, video interviews are a great way to use tech to build human connections, and to get a feel for candidates' personalities and culture fit.
 In Randstad's survey, managers credited in-person meetings with revealing if candidates have done their homework to research and understand the organization — and there's no reason this kind of information couldn’t be drawn out from a video interview, too.